Distributed temperature sensing: Measuring principle—OTDR and OFDR technology

-Construction of Sensing Cable & System Integration
+Construction of sensing cable and system integration

 The temperature measuring system consists of a controller (laser source, pulse generator for OTDR or code generator for Code Correlation or modulator and HF mixer for OFDR, optical module, receiver and micro-processor unit) and a quartz glass fibre as line-shaped temperature sensor.
 The fibre optic cable (can be 70 km in length) is passive in nature and has no individual sensing points and therefore can be manufactured based on standard telecoms fibres.
 This offers excellent economies of scale.
 Because the system designer/integrator does not have to worry about the precise location of each sensing point the cost for designing and installing a sensing system based on distributed fibre optic sensors is greatly reduced from that of traditional sensors.
 Additionally, because the sensing cable has no moving parts and design lives of >30 years, the maintenance and operation costs are also considerably less than for conventional sensors.
 Additional benefits of fibre optic sensing technology are that it is immune to electromagnetic interference, vibration and is safe for use in hazardous zones (the laser power falls below the levels that can cause ignition), thus making these sensors ideal for use in industrial sensing applications.

 With regards to the construction of the sensing cable, although it is based on standard fibre optics, care must be taken in the design of the individual sensing cable to ensure that adequate protection is provided for the fibre.
 This must take into account operating temperature (standard cables operate to 85 °C, but it is possible to measure up to 700 °C with the correct design), gaseous environment (hydrogen can cause deterioration of the measurement though "hydrogen darkening" – aka attenuation – of the silica glass compounds) and mechanical protection.

 Most of the available DTS systems have flexible system architectures and are relatively simple to integrate into industrial control systems such as SCADA.
 In the oil and gas industry an XML based file standard (WITSML) has been developed for transfer of data from DTS instruments.
 The standard is maintained by Energistics.